GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ### Create the Cloud Pub/Sub push subscription

-Create a push subscription, this sends Cloud Pub/Sub messages as HTTP requests to the Cloud Run deployment.
+Create a push subscription.
+This sends Cloud Pub/Sub messages as HTTP requests to the Cloud Run deployment.
 We use the previously created service account to make the HTTP request, and allow up to 10 minutes for the request to complete before Cloud Pub/Sub retries on a different instance.

 ```sh
 gcloud pubsub subscriptions create indexing-requests-cloud-run-push \